 There are some interesting reasons mentioned in the above.
-I note that Fried Rice was mentioned again.
-It’s possibly a good all-rounder dish to include.
-Brownies is always a classic — I’ve yet to meet anyone who does not like them.
-Spaghetti Bolognese is always a hit, especially with kids.
+Fried Rice was mentioned more than once.
+It’s possibly a good all-rounder dish.
+Brownies — I’ve yet to meet anyone who does not like them.
+Spaghetti Bolognese is a hit, especially with kids.
 If you’ve got a charcoal grill, the BBQ Pork Loin would be ideal.

 What about the presentation?
 Imagine your table…You’ll want to have a good looking serving platter or dishes to complement and make your food look totally irresistible.

 Looking for something new to uplift the moment, there’s plenty to choose from.
 I found a Euro Ceramica Zanzibar Collection appealing.
 I loved the colors and its European decal look.

-I’m not sure if this has been helpful for you.
+I hope this has been helpful for you.
 Obviously, there is a wide and varied idea of favorite foods.
 Some foods you either love or hate with a passion.
-I do appreciate my colleague’s suggestions but while I have acquired a love of dates, I’ve yet to find a love for artichokes and as far as eating raw fish, I much prefer mine cooked, with very little oil or butter.
+I do appreciate my collaborator’s suggestions but while I have acquired a love of dates, I’ve yet to find a love for artichokes and as far as eating raw fish, I much prefer it cooked, with very little oil or butter.
 I wrote a buyers guide on the best ceramic cookware for healthy low-fat cooking.

 The list from the forum included reasons behind the choice of favorite foods.
 Some of these reasons suggest they wouldn’t be the best ones for you to offer.
 For example: “Egg Omelet.
 Why?
 Because that’s one of the few things I know how to cook.”
 They’d probably appreciate you offering something entirely different.